-HVAC/R (HEATING VENTILATION AND AIR CONDITIONING/REFRIGERATION) - DIPLOMA (Resident)
+HVAC/R (HEATING VENTILATION AND AIR CONDITIONING/REFRIGERATION) - DIPLOMA (Hybrid)

 The Heating, Ventilation, Air Conditioning (HVAC), & Refrigeration Program will prepare the student for entry-level employment as technicians in the design, operation, service, repair, installation, and sales of these systems and equipment.
 The Program combines theory with extensive practical hands-on training designed to simulate the actual work environment and skills needed to excel in this challenging field.
-Labs afford the student the opportunity to install, repair and/or operate a wide variety of actual field equipment, such as commercial coolers; warm air, hydraulic, electric, gas, and oil furnaces; package and split system A/C; rooftop commercial gas packs; refrigerated sea water systems; liquid chillers; industrial ice machines; centrifugal chillers; cascade refrigeration; pneumatic controls; and direct digital controls.
+Labs afford the student the opportunity to install, repair and/or operate a wide variety of field equipment, such as commercial coolers; warm air, hydraulic, electric, gas, package and split system A/C; rooftop commercial gas packs; industrial ice machines.
 Students learn CFC refrigerants, Indoor Air Quality requirements and increased use of computerized building controls.
 Prospects for employment are excellent.
-Employers in this Industry include heating contractors, refrigeration contractors, controls contractors, commercial food storage facilities, property management firms, wholesale vendors, hotels, schools, industrial processing plants, and many others.
+Employers in this Industry include heating contractors, refrigeration contractors, contractors, commercial food storage facilities, property management firms, wholesale vendors, hotels, schools, industrial processing plants, and many others.